followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onCellClick.md

 ===========================================================================

 <!--shortDescription-->
-A function that is executed after a user clicks a cell.
+A function that is executed when a cell is clicked or tapped.
+Executed before [onRowClick](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onRowClick).
 <!--/shortDescription-->

 <!--fullDescription-->